hrshptl6595/tijn/README.md

 * Users are warned when sending money to an unknown identifier.
 * The percentage column is used to indicate what percentage of a total amount the payment is sending.
-* Realistically all report information can be derived from send_transaction.
+* Realistically all report information can be derived from *send_transaction*.
-It tells you what people have send and received. request_transaction is just that, a request.
+It tells you what people have send and received. *request_transaction* is just that, a request.
 It's a notification that someone would like money from you.
-* An account search only lets you search for the Name of someone's account by one of their electronic_address identifiers.
+* An account search only lets you search for the *Name* of someone's account by one of their *electronic_address* *Identifiers*.
 No wildcards are supported and no information other than the name is given.
 This is for privacy reasons.
+* A transaction search will search the *Memo* and *Identifier* fields for any transactions sent FROM you.
+It will also search the *Memo*, *Name*, and *Identifier* fields (of the sender) for any transactions sent TO you.
+Lastly it will search the *Memo* and sender *Name* for any transaction requests made of you.